MisterBigThor/gtdOS/README.md

 # GTDos: basic OS for the Raspberry Pi

-In this project is I'm going to develop and test a real time OS, with this features:
+In this project I'm going to develop and test a real time OS that run pre-compiled tasks in a round robin scheduling.

+For achieve this, we need some configuration for:

-1. A basic UART communication
+* UART communication

-2. API to work with the GPIO pins
+* API to work with the GPIO pins
-3. Memory Managment
+* Memory Managment

-4. Timers and interrupts managment
+* Timers and interrupts managment

-5. Task managment and scheduling
+* Task managment and scheduling

-6. Support for multithreading (In a future).
+* Support for multithreading (In a future).

 [USB Drivers from rsta2](https://github.com/rsta2/uspi)